haleywitherell/ReadMe-Generator-/README.md

 ## Description

-This is a short description for this project
+See a short description of my project below.

-This project will create a ReadMe file in the command line when you type node index and answer the prompted questions.
+This project will create a ReadMe file in the command line when you type npm install followed by node index and answer the prompted questions.

 ## Installation Instructions